graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Return the result of calling the internal method provided by the type system for determining the Object type of {abstractType} given the value {objectValue}.

+**Resolving OneOf Field**

+When completing a field with a OneOf Object type return type, we must determine which field was returned and its value.
+This determination is made by the internal system using whatever means appropriate.

+Note: A common method of determining the field to use on a OneOf Object type for an {objectValue} in object-oriented environments, such as Java or C#, is to look for the only non-null field key on the {objectValue}.

+ResolveOneOf(oneOfObjectType, objectValue):

+- Call the internal method provided by the type system for determining the {fieldName} and {fieldValue} of the OneOf Object type of {oneOfObjectType}
+  given the value {objectValue}.
+- If {fieldName} is not the name of a field in {oneOfObjectType}, raise a field error.
+- If {fieldValue} is null, raise a field error.
+- Return an unordered map containing {fieldName} and {fieldValue}.

 **Merging Selection Sets**